Cardiac Ready Campus

 As part of its Cardiac Ready Community Project, the North Dakota Health Department is encouraging North Dakota’s colleges and universities to bolster their cardiac event readiness and heart disease awareness programs.
 This project includes educating faculty, staff, and students on the risk of heart disease, screening them for conditions such as hypertension, and training them in both CPR and use of automated external defibrillator (AED) devices.

 The CRC campaign will focus on four distinct aspects of cardiac health and readiness: stroke, hypertension, heart attack, and CPR/AED training.
-To date, no college campus in North Dakota has earned the designation, making UND’s effort the first of its kind.
+To date, no other college campus in North Dakota has earned the designation, making UND’s effort and designation the first of its kind.